 DEEP TISSUE / MT:116 NEUROMUSCULAR THERAPY

-This study in deep tissue massage provides the student with the skills to perform muscle redefinition by releasing stagnation, knots, and spasms that lie deep within the muscular tissue.
+This study in deep tissue massage provides the student with the skills to release stagnation, knots, and spasms that lie deep within the muscular tissue.
 Techniques for acute and chronic muscular conditions are also covered.

-FIVE ELEMENTS / MT:117 EASTERN MASSAGE
+FIVE ELEMENTS / EASTERN MASSAGE